Last Updated on

 Things You Should Pack.

 No, you do not need to bring your bulletproof vest and helmet.
+But you can easily buy it in Baghdad if you want one.

 Nothing special needed for Iraq, but I would recommend to bring a few good books for the long drives around the country, and earplugs for when you are going to sleep, there is a lot of noise in the streets.